Symbols

 - ICMP, An example situation

-- networks, Something on network troubleshooting in general
+- networks, Introduction to network troubleshooting

 - physical problem, An example situation